 "From both a legal and practical perspective, the relationship between the military administration and the residents of a territory that is under a belligerent occupation is closer to that existing between the state and its citizens - than it is to that existing between a state which is party to an armed conflict and the citizens of the opposing side in that conflict.
-Accordingly, when the military administration is forced to deal with hostile elements acting from within the population under its control, or with manifestations of violence on behalf of the latter (which fall short of the threshold of intensity required to register an armed conflict between itself and those elements), it does so by virtue of its aforementioned powers and responsibility - and within this framework it functions in a similar fashion to that in which the state acts in similar situations - that is, by employing the tools of 'law enforcement'..." [emphasis added in the original document].
-17
+Accordingly, when the military administration is forced to deal with hostile elements acting from within the population under its control, or with manifestations of violence on behalf of the latter (which fall short of the threshold of intensity required to register an armed conflict between itself and those the Public Commission to Examine the Maritime Incident of 31 May 2010, headed by

-15 .
-Living in Denial (supra note 12).
+16. Living in Denial (supra note 12).